 The Howard R. Bloch Memorial Scholarship(s) & Thomas Sowell Scholarships will be awarded to full-time undergraduate students majoring in Economics.
 In the recent past we have been able to give several awards between $1000 and $3000.
 Applicants will be selected on the basis of academic merit and financial need, and the process is open to international and domestic students.
-Applications can be obtained at the Office of Student Financial Aid - South Chesapeake Module.
-Applications are due in May, and decisions will be made over the summer.
-Check with the Financial Aid office for more information on scholarships.
+Applications can be obtained at the Office of Student Financial Aid - (Student Union 1, 4400 University Dr #1100, Fairfax, VA 22030)

 Each spring, the department selects one student with the strongest academic record in the graduating class to receive the Howard R. Bloch Memorial Award.

 Further, students graduating in the top 1% of the graduating class in terms of academic performance receive the Outstanding Academic Achievement Award.